-As you know, May 1 is National Candidate Reply Date (extended to June 1 for fall 2020 applicants).
-In recent years, TCU has admitted students from the waitlist in the final two weeks of April.
+As you know, May 1 is National Candidate Reply Date.
+In recent years, most students admitted from TCU’s waitlist have been notified in the final two weeks of April.

 The number of students admitted varies from year to year based on the response we get from students who have already been offered admission.
 Throughout recent years we have admitted as few as 38 and as many as 436 students from the waitlist.

 No. Every year TCU seeks to enroll a cross-section of our global society.
 The waitlist is used to fill gaps that may exist in meeting that goal.
 What is needed in one year may very well differ the next year.

 First and foremost, you must accept your spot on the waitlist by completing the form on the MyTCU Portal.
 You are invited to submit new academic information, as well.
 New self-reported scores may be sent to email@example.com.

 We always welcome students to visit campus, but do not formally interview students.

 Yes.
 Because we use the waitlist to fill needs, we will only offer you admission if space in your major is available.

 Not likely.
 By the time we offer admission to students from the waitlist we have exhausted our pool of academic scholarship dollars.